guinetn/browserLocalHomepage/assets/books/code/langs/rust.md

 Mozilla (2010, release in 2015) as an alternative to the C/C++ MIT and Apache License

+Rust: It is a safe, concurrent, practical language.
+It is a systems programming language that combines strong compile-time correctness guarantees with fast performance.
+It is most loved programming language as per stackoverflow.
+The development of web, desktop and mobile apps all are supported in Rust too.

 “most-loved programming language”
 For systems that emphasize parallelism, speed, memory safety